maria-antoniak/poetry-eval/README.md

 The code in this repository includes:
 - a Python notebook demonstrating how to query for data from [Dolma]() using the [WIMBD]() platform
+- a Python notebook analyzing the query data from Dolma
+- a Python notbeook demonstrating the memorization experiments
 - Python scripts demonstrating how to prompt models for the poetry form classifciation task
 - a Python notebook demonstrating analysis of classification results